Self-Service Solutions

 Article coverage of high-volume queries

 The fastest way to improve self-service rate is to identify the 20 most common support ticket topics and ensure each one has a complete, accurate help center article.
-Most teams that do this analysis for the first time find that 5-10 topics account for 40-60% of their ticket volume, and that 2-3 of those topics have no corresponding article at all.
-Closing those gaps moves the self-service rate faster than any technology change.
+Most teams that do this analysis for the first time find that 5–10 topics account for 40–60% of their ticket volume, and that 2–3 of those topics have no corresponding article at all.
+Closing those content coverage gaps moves the self-service rate faster than any technology change.

 Documentation accuracy

-An article that exists but gives wrong instructions does not count as a self-service success.
-It generates a ticket after a failed self-service attempt, which is worse than having no article.
-According to HBR's customer effort research, customers who try self-service and fail before contacting support are significantly more frustrated than customers who contact support directly.
-A low-quality article does not produce a neutral outcome.
-It produces a worse one than no article at all.
+Research on customer effort published in the Harvard Business Review shows that customers who try self-service and fail before contacting support are significantly more frustrated than customers who contact support directly.
+A low-quality or outdated article does not produce a neutral outcome — it produces a worse one than no article at all.

 Search and navigation quality